Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.4.4 =
+Made a filter to able to change the arguments for the home page comic and mini nav display added text-align: center; to #sidebar-over-comic and #sidebar-under-comic, can be overridden with !important

 = 1.4.3 =
 * Support for Jetpack's Publicize and shortlinks for comics.
 * Change menu position to 6 if Jetpack comics is activated so they don't overwrite each other.